AI Policy Guide

 Algorithm Basics

-Varieties of Machine
+Varieties of Machine Learning

-Learning Machine learning is a method for iteratively refining the process a model uses to form inferences by feeding it additional stored or real-time data.
-As a model takes in more data, the inferences should become more accurate, thus giving the impression that the machine is learning.
-Once inferences reach performance goals, the machine can be put to practical use, inferring on new data.
-Notably, models are not fixed; learning often continues after an AI model is put to practical use.
-This section focuses on this dominant algorithmic technique for developing AI models—machine learning.
-Although other tools are used to create AI models, machine learning is the basis for most, if not all, modern systems.
-This technique is so dominant, in fact, that the term is largely synonymous with artificial intelligence.
-To create an AI system, engineers must select a machine learning algorithm.
-The type of machine learning algorithm used must be tailored to the task at hand.
-Although there is no one-size-fits-all strategy, most algorithms fall into one of the following categories:
+Machine learning is a method for iteratively refining the process a model uses to form inferences by feeding it additional stored or real-time data.
+As a model takes in more data, the inferences should become more accurate: this is learning.
+Once inferences reach performance goals, the system can be put to practical use, inferring from new data.
+Notably, models are not necessarily fixed post-training; learning can continue after an AI model is put to practical use.

-3. Semi-supervised Learning.
+3. Semi-supervised learning.
 Semi-supervised learning is a hybrid of supervised and unsupervised learning that combines a portion of labeled data on top of a larger amount of unlabeled data.
 This approach provides a light touch of supervision that can be helpful when some guidance is needed to direct the algorithm toward useful conclusions.
 It can be useful, for instance, when categorizing written text.
-The unsupervised half might first cluster the symbols by their shapes.
+The unsupervised half might first cluster the symbols based on their shapes.
 Then to label these groupings, the AI can learn their names using a human-provided answer key.
 The result is an AI model that can recognize the alphabet.

 Learning and Inference

 Learning.
 At a high level, how do AI systems learn?
 To illustrate this process, examine how a supervised learning algorithm builds its intelligence.
-Fundamentally, this process starts with two elements, data and the model one wants to train.
+Fundamentally, this process starts with two elements: data and the model one wants to train.
 To kick off the process, the as-yet unintelligent model will take in one piece of data from the dataset.
 Although it has not yet been refined in any way at this point, the model will then attempt an initial prediction based on that data.
 It does so to assess how well it performs so that improvements can be made.

 chart showing how artificial intelligence systems learn

 Once this initial prediction is made, the model then needs a benchmark to score how well it performed.
-There are many types of benchmarks, but in the case of supervised learning, one uses an answer key of sorts.
+There are many types of benchmarks, but in the case of supervised learning, one can use an answer key of sorts.
 Specifically, each data point will be given a human-provided label that represents the intended correct result.
-Suppose that one’s model is an image recognition system.
+Suppose that the model is an image recognition system.
 If the training data included an image of an apple, it would be labeled with the correct term: “apple.”
 If the model incorrectly produced the prediction “pear,” the label would signal to the model that a mistake was made.

 chart showing an AI benchmark model